ilpropheta/ilpropheta.github.io/index.md

 Modena, June 2017.

-I organized a meetup with the special guest Bartosz Milewski, hosted by [Conoscere Linux](http://conoscerelinux.org), in Modena.
+I organized a meetup with the special guest **Bartosz Milewski**, hosted by [Conoscere Linux](http://conoscerelinux.org), in Modena.
 Bartosz shared his vision and predictions on "the Future of Programming".
 **45+ attendees**.

 ####[Mini-Meetup May / Modena](http://www.italiancpp.org/event/meetup-maggio2017/)